Artlift Cancer Support

 This report presents findings from both Flourish programmes, and includes a comparison and collation of data from the two programmes.

-GPs and other health professionals can refer people for a course of art either alongside or instead of medication and other interventions.
+GPs and other professionals can refer people for an art course either alongside or instead of medication and other interventions.